Tanz0rz/haxe-fmod/docs/guides/tools-cli.md

 Lime builds get the FMOD runtime files copied next to the game automatically.
 Every other build runs `stage` after compiling to do the same: Heaps, Kha, and plain haxe builds.
 The platform is `mac`, `linux`, `windows`, or `html5`.
 The target is `hl`, `cpp`, or `html5`.

 - `hl` copies the FMOD libraries and `hlaxe_fmod.hdll`, resolved through the same tiers as a lime build (see [Platforms](../platforms.md#hashlink)).
-It also writes a launcher that starts the game with the right library path.
-The launcher is `run.sh` on Linux and macOS and `run.cmd` on Windows.
-- `cpp` copies the FMOD libraries only, for executables the binding was compiled into.
+- `cpp` copies the FMOD libraries, for executables the binding was compiled into.
 Kha's native targets use this on Kore HL/C builds too.

+Both native targets also get a launcher that starts the game with the right library path: `run.sh` on Linux, `run.cmd` on Windows, and `run.sh` on macOS for HashLink VM output only.
 - `html5` copies the FMOD web engine (`fmodstudio.js`, `fmodstudio.wasm`) and the library's `jaxe.js` glue into the directory.
 Your page then loads them with script tags ahead of the game.

 The command reads `FMOD_SDK` (or `FMOD_SDK_WEB` for HTML5).
 It stops with the reason when the variable is unset, points at the wrong package, or holds an unusable version.
 The Heaps and Kha tabs of [Getting started](../getting-started.md#6-build-and-run) show it inside a full build.